UK Parliamentary election on Thursday 12 December 2019

 Register to vote

-The deadline to register to vote is midnight on Tuesday 26 November.
+The deadline to register to vote has now passed.
 If you are unsure whether you are registered contact Electoral Services.

 Every registered voter will be sent a poll card with information about the election including your polling station.
 If you have not received a poll card, or you have recently moved, you may not be registered to vote.